kms1212/foliOS/docs/vellum/index.md

 ## Scope

-Vellum is responsible for doing enough platform work to load Strata and describe the machine in a stable handoff format.
-It is not the long-term owner of kernel policy.
-Once Strata starts, memory ownership, process/thread lifetime, and runtime services move to the kernel.
+Vellum is responsible for doing enough platform work to run bootloader commands and modules.
+Kernel image loading and handoff policy belong to producer modules, not to Vellum core.

 Vellum is also a migration-in-progress component.
 Some public functions and types still use older lowercase naming such as `mm_map`, `vpn_t`, and